alexdesousa/ip_locator/README.md

 # Ip Locator

-This project is just a test for file format transformations in PHP.
+This project is just a test for file transformations in PHP.
 The project uses composer to retrieve all its the dependencies and Doctrine as ORM for the database.
+The application allows:
+- Saves information from a file to the database.
+- IP location searches on the database or the supplied files.
+- Export supported formats to other supported formats (XML, JSON and CSV).

 # Installation